mjstein/mjs-kubernetes/README.md

 This module at present install a kubernetes master and minion. it is still heavily in development as at present should only be used on CentOS 7 unless one wishes to add their own repos

 ## Module Description
-Will add a basic minion master setup
+Will add a basic minion/master on a series of CentOS 7 Boxes

 ## Setup
 Example master setup